 It is acknowledged that many purchases (e.g. where the item can only be acquired on-line) can only be made through use of a credit card.
 To that end the College holds corporate credit cards also known as purchasing cards.
-Such cards will have credit limits, which reflect the thresholds such individuals enjoy under the bank mandate.
+Such cards will have credit limits and transaction limits which will be approved by the Chief Finance Officer